ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 There MUST be an `auth_results` element within the `record` element.
 This will contain the data related to authenticating the messages associated with this sending IP address.
-The `dkim` sub-element is optional as not all messages are signed, while there MUST be one `spf` sub-element.
+The `dkim` sub-element is optional as not all messages are signed, while there MUST be at least one `spf` sub-element.
 These elements MUST have a `domain` that was used during validation, as well as `result`.
 If validation is attempted for any DKIM signature, the results MUST be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).
 The